-Chakola’s Pepper is an 9 year old, miniature black jenny.
+Chakola’s Pepper is an 11 year old, miniature black jenny.
 She is Nutmegs’ daughter.
 Peppper is a veteran of the show ring.
-She is a favorite with the Sunapee Students She is in the early stages of driving.
-Pepper is our visiting therapy donkey and has never hesitated to go any of the places we have asked her to visit!
+She is in the early stages of driving.
+Pepper is our visiting therapy donkey and has never hesitated to go any of the places we have asked her to visit and is a favorite wherever she goes.
+She has paved the way for our other donkeys who now join us on visits.
 She has even made a home visit.

 The largest donkey on the farm is Chakola’s Okemo.
 She is a jenny born in 2002 in NH and is owned and bred by Penny de Peyer.
 Kemo looks like a pure bred Poitou but is in fact only a part bred.
 She exhibits the long hair and all other characteristics of the pure bred.
 The Poitou Donkey is the hairiest and most endangered donkey in the world.
 Kemo competes in the Mammoth classes and is a favorite among participants who like to groom the donkeys.
 Kemo has been started driving and we look forward to her progress as a driving donkey.